Dear Members and Friends of HxA:

 - Distribute a beautifully illustrated edition of Chapter 2 of John Stuart Mill’s classic text, On Liberty, which we have created to spur campus conversations about the value of constructive disagreement;

-- Expand the number of campus adoptions of the OpenMind app, its accompanying workshop, and its extensive library in order to equip more students with the knowledge, skills, and attitudes necessary to engage constructively with others;
+- Expand the number of campus adoptions of the OpenMind platform, its accompanying workshop, and its extensive library in order to equip more students with the knowledge, skills, and attitudes necessary to engage constructively with others;

 - Create a Best Practices Guide for professors and administrators who wish to develop campuses and classrooms that support viewpoint diversity.
 The guide will include sample syllabi, guidelines for the prevention of crises on campus, and suggested language for academic job ads to signal that viewpoint diversity is valued;